 - 7.1.
-This policy will be monitored by the Professional Practice Group. - 7.2.
+This policy will be monitored by the Clinical Standards Group. - 7.2.
 The Consultant Paramedics, supported by Operations Managers will be responsible for ensuring adherence to the policy by reviewing internal reporting systems. - 7.2.1.
 This may include reports received via Patient Advice and Liaison Service (PALS), DIF1 incident reports or verbal reports from staff. - 7.3.
-Any non-compliance or deviation from this policy that results in an adverse outcome for a patient will be dealt with in accordance with the principles outlined in the Patient Safety Incident Response Framework (PSIRF).
+Any non-compliance or deviation from this policy that results in an adverse outcome for a patient will be dealt with in accordance with the Incident Reporting & Investigation Manual and referred to the Professional Standards Department.